Package: Spectra

 of the

-variables that should be passed (in addition to the peaks matrix) to the
+spectra variables that should be passed (in addition to the peaks

-user-provided function.
-This would enable for example to calculate
+matrix) to the user-provided function.
+This would enable for example to

-the precursor m/z from each m/z of a spectrum (note that there would
+subtracting the precursor m/z from each m/z of a spectrum (note that

-operation more efficiently).
-Our tool example does not have precursor
+perform this operation more efficiently).
+Our tool example does not have

-m/z values defined, thus we first set them to arbitrary values.
-Then we
+precursor m/z values defined, thus we first set them to arbitrary

-difference between the precursor m/z and the fragment peak’s m/z.
-In
+calculates the difference between the precursor m/z and the fragment

-addition we need to ensure the peaks in the resulting spectra are
+peak’s m/z.
+In addition we need to ensure the peaks in the resulting

-ordered by (the delta) m/z values.
-Note that, in order to be able to
+spectra are ordered by (the delta) m/z values.
+Note that, in order to be

-access the precursor m/z of the spectrum within our function, we have to
+able to access the precursor m/z of the spectrum within our function, we

-add a parameter to the function that has the same name as the spectrum
+have to add a parameter to the function that has the same name as the

-variable we want to access (in our case precursorMz
+spectrum variable we want to access (in our case

 ).